dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/count-businesses-in-city.md

 ###Step 8: Running the Map-Reduce  in eclipse

 The CityBusinessDriver main class can be executed from within the eclipse IDE.
-Follow the MeanCalculationExample to run the MapReduce Program in the eclipse IDE.
+Follow the Average Energy Consumption exercise to run the MapReduce Program in the eclipse IDE.

-###Step 9: Running the Map-Reduce execution in the cluster

-TBD..

 ###Congratulations!
 You have successfully completed Exercise 2 of 'Map-Reduce with Java'
 The solution is available __[here](/code/count-businesses-incity.tar.gz "here")__